 Today, she is back at the forefront of her field: studying the cyanobacteria whose photosynthesis provided the quantities of oxygen fundamental in the development of complex life:

 “My research on the evolution of cyanobacteria has shown that photosynthesis first evolved in freshwater environments around 2.7 billion years ago.
 Cyanobacteria colonised marine environments independently at different times in Earth’s history.
-As they did so they had a profound impact on the Earth’s global nutrient cycles such nitrogen, carbon and oxygen.
+As they did so they had a profound impact on the Earth’s global nutrient cycles such as nitrogen, carbon and oxygen.
 My research looks at whether such evolutionary innovations played a role in regulating the global environment and past climatic events.

 The methodologies I use involve the analyses of large-scale multi-gene phylogenies that complement paleo-climate research.
 I believe that a better representation of biological systems in climate change modelling will significantly improve our predictions of climate change.”